Minneapolis Jury Finds Ex-Police Officer Guilty In Fatal Shooting Of Unarmed Woman

 Noor's defense attorneys argued throughout the monthlong trial that he fired to protect his terrified partner after hearing a thump on the squad car in the alley and then seeing a figure by the driver's side window raising an arm.

-"It's a tragedy, but it's not a crime," Noor's attorney Thomas Plunkett told jurors Monday.
+"It's a tragedy, but it's not a crime," Noor's attorney Thomas Plunkett told jurors on Monday.

 Prosecutors countered that the thump was a story made up later and that Ruszczyk, approaching the squad in her pajamas that night, could not have been considered a threat.

-They also presented evidence during the trial that Ruszczyk's fingerprints were not found on the outside of the squad car and put two police use-of-force experts on the stand who argued Noor was reckless in his decision to fire.
+They also presented evidence during the trial that Ruszczyk's fingerprints were not found on the outside of the squad car, and they put two police use-of-force experts on the stand who argued that Noor was reckless in his decision to fire.

 The jury of 10 men and two women got the case Monday afternoon after three weeks of testimony.
-They deliberated five hours Monday and six on Tuesday.
+They deliberated five hours on Monday and six on Tuesday.